 If You Invested $100 In This Stock 5 Years Ago, Here's How Much You Would Have Today

-First Solar (NASDAQ:FSLR) has outperformed the market over the past 5 years by 4.98% on an annualized basis.
+Novo Nordisk (NYSE:NVO) has outperformed the market over the past 5 years by 9.53% on an annualized basis.

-Buying $100 In FSLR: 5 years ago, an investor could have purchased 2.98 shares of First Solar at the time with $100.
-This investment in FSLR would have produced an average annual return of 21.17%.
-Currently, First Solar has a market capitalization of $9.29 billion.
+Buying $100 In NVO: 5 years ago, an investor could have purchased 2.78 shares of Novo Nordisk at the time with $100.
+This investment in NVO would have produced an average annual return of 25.65%.
+Currently, Novo Nordisk has a market capitalization of $256.57 billion.

-If you had invested $100 in First Solar you would have approximately $261.15 today.
+If you had invested $100 in Novo Nordisk you would have approximately $313.20 today.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.